opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/css_cluster_v1.html.markdown

 The `network_info` block supports:

+* `network_id` -
+  (Required)
+  Network ID.
+All instances in a cluster must have the same networks and security groups.

 * `security_group_id` -
   (Required)
   Security group ID.
-All instances in a cluster must have the same subnets and security groups.

-* `subnet_id` -
-  (Required)
-  Subnet ID.
 All instances in a cluster must have the same subnets and security groups.

 * `vpc_id` -
   (Required)